ferrumnet/yellowpaper/YELLOWPAPER.md

 ## Beyond Proof of Burn

 In this paper we proposed the concept of proof of burn (PoB) as the main source of importing value to the *Ferrum* network.
 PoB is not the only means to import value into the *Ferrum* network.
-In this section we propose several other ideas on the value import process without going too deep on the technical details.
+In this section we propose several other ideas on the value import process.

-Any value burned through PoB will be removed from the original source, hence it require significant commitment to the *Ferrum* network from the user's side.
-In this section we propose methods in addition to the PoB that are reversible, hence the user does not need to have faith in the *Ferrum*.
-The reversibility should ideally be guaranteed cryptographically, meaning if Alice imports *1 BTC* to create *1 Fe(BTC)* she would be confident that there is a way for her to get back her original value by destroying the *Fe(BTC)* she has created.
-The method should also disallow any creation of *Fe(X)* not backed by *X*.
+Any value burned through PoB will be removed from the original network, hence burning value require significant commitment to the *Ferrum* network from the user's side.
+In this section we propose methods in addition to the PoB that are reversible such that the user will not need to have faith in the *Ferrum*.
+The reversibility should ideally be guaranteed cryptographically, meaning when Alice imports *1 BTC* to create *1 Fe(BTC)* she is confident that there is a way for her to get back the original value by destroying the *Fe(BTC)* she has created.
+Any value import method must prohibit creation of *Fe(X)* not backed by *X*.
+In other words *1 Fe(X)* can be created if and only if *1 X* is made illiquid.
+Similarly *1* illiquid *X* can become liquid if 1 *Fe(X)* is destroyed.

 Some of the techniques we propose to import value into the *Ferrum* network have the potential of burning the original value with some probability.
 For example if Alice imports *1 Fe(BTC)* there might be some chance that she would not be able to revert the import and take back her *Fe(BTC)*.
-She can always use the external exchange transactions to convert her *Fe(BTC)* back to *BTC*, so as long as there is liquidity in the *Ferrum* network she does not need to worry about loosing any value.
+She can always use the external exchange transactions described before to convert her *Fe(BTC)* back to *BTC*, so as long as there is liquidity in the *Ferrum* network she does not need to worry about loosing any value.

-Based on the above definition there are three different types of *Fe(X)* in the *Ferrum* network according to the import mechanism.
+Based on the above definition there are two categories of *Fe(X)* in the *Ferrum* network based on the import mechanism.
 1) The burned value.
 Which is the value burned to generate *Fe(X)*.
-2) The flammable value, which is the value that can be reverted back to *X* but with some probability it might burn.
-And 3) The liquid value which can be freely changed back to the original value.
+And 2) The flammable value, which is the value that can be reverted back to *X* but with some probability it might burn.

 ### Market Behaviours: Bubbles and Crashes

 If market suddenly finds a significant trust in the *Ferrum* network or if it develops a significant mistrust in it, there could be  sudden rush to create *Fe(X)* or sell *Fe(X)* to acquire *X*.

-*Ferrum* protocol does not allow *Fe(X)* to be exchange with *X* with any ratio other than *1* so the sell and buy pressure may create secondary markets.
+*Ferrum* protocol does not allow *Fe(X)* to be exchanged with *X* with any ratio other than *1* so the sell and buy pressure may create secondary markets.
 Secondary market would only form if there is no liquidity between *X* and *Fe(X)* otherwise if one can always buy *1 Fe(X)* with *1 X* or buy *1 X* with *1 Fe(X)* she has no motivation to pay more to acquire *X* or *Fe(X)*.
 Formation of the secondary markets are decremental to the idea of *Ferrum*, hence the parameters of the *Ferrum* network should be tuned to minimize the possibility of a sustained secondary market for *Fe(X)*.

 A simple model of liquidity can be used to understand the effect of rush buy or sell on the value of *Fe(X)*.
 Let *B* be the amount of burned *X* to generate *Fe(X)*.
 Let *F* be the amount of flammable *X* imported to *Ferrum* that could burn with probability *P_F*.
-The maximum amount of liquid *Fe(X)* would be *B + F*, from which *F.(1-F_B)* can be taken out at any time.
-If the original *X* is not burned, user can destroy all the *Fe(X)* they have generated and get their *X* back.
+The maximum amount of liquid *Fe(X)* would be *B + F*, from which *F.(1-P_F)* can be taken out at any time.
+If the original *X* is not burned, users can destroy all the *Fe(X)* they have generated and get their *X* back.

 Also let *U* be the total utility value of *Fe(X)*.
 Utility value of *Fe(X)* is perceived benefit of having *X* in the *Ferrum* ecosystem in the unit of *X*.
 Utility of *X* is hard to calculate and is dependent on the maturity of the network.
 For example, if millions of merchants accept *Fe*, the utility of *Fe(X)* could be very high, but if no one has any use for *Fe(X)*, the utility could be very small.